colour-science/colour-science.org/output/posts/physical-lighting-quantities-tying-both-ends/index.rst

 support for physical lighting quantities in a realtime or offline renderer.

-In this post, a simple but effective method to assess that the physical camera model behaves as expected against ground truth data will be presented.
+In this post, a simple but effective method to assess that the physical camera model behaves as expected against ground truth data (or conversely) will be presented.

 ..
 TEASER_END